Development Services - Planning Department

 Land Use Changes

-Most "development", including construction, change of use of property, temporary uses, division of land under 35 acres, and any work done in a floodplain, is reviewed with a Land Use Permit.
+Most "development", including construction, change of use of property, mining, temporary uses, division of land under 35 acres, and any work done in a floodplain, is reviewed with a Land Use Permit.
 Zoning information on your property is available on the Assessor's Online Map (Portico).
 You can review the Land Use Regulations in the left tab.
 Contact Planning staff early in your project to check on permit requirements.

 You can camp in an RV (including many "TIny Homes") on your own residential property with a TEMPORARY USE PERMIT for a 120-day camping season each year.
 All homes for permanent residence must meet building codes and require a building permit.
 Link to the Building Dept. in the side tab.